"

 2. The engine is operated at (or near to) the power setting to achieve its best BSFC, although this may not be possible at lower power settings, which most likely will be altitude-dependent.

 3. The airplane carries the largest quantity of fuel.
-Fuel quantity may be limited by other than the volume of the tankage, for example, because of the need to carry a specific payload that must be traded off against the fuel load.
+However, fuel quantity may be limited by factors other than the tankage volume, such as the need to carry a specific payload that must be traded against the fuel load.

 4. The airplane flies at (or close to) the best aerodynamic ratio of C_L^{\, 3/2}/C_D.